memoblue/hacking/README.md

-# memohacks
+# memo hacks

-Just a bunch of random stuff for learning
+Just a bunch of random stuff to lear more stuff…